 Jury trials do not necessarily result in a written decision.
 However, following the accused pleading guilty, or the jury finding the accused guilty at trial, there will be a sentencing hearing.
-Many courts make these sentencing remarks available to the public.
+Some sentencing remarks are made available to the public.